Table of Contents

-- Less time will be spent hunting down payments with advance billing.
+- Less need of time hunting down payments with advance billing.

 How is Advanced Billing Managed in Invoicing?

-An advance bill invoice consists of two parts: accounts receivable and accrual.
-You may find the AR portion of the invoice in your AR aging report, where it acts and appears the same way as it would with any other invoice.
+An advance bill invoice consists of two parts: the accounts receivable section and accrual.
+You may find the AR section of the invoice in your AR aging report, where it acts and appears the same way as any other regular invoice.
 The difference is that instead of crediting a revenue account, it will be credited to the deferred income accrual account you choose.